amelboc/norwegian-presidio/README.md

 ## accuracy

-The Pattern Recognizers for Norwegian Dates were tested on a translated version of OntoNotes.
+The Pattern Recognizers for Norwegian dates were tested on a translated version of OntoNotes.
 Precision: 0.91
 Recall: 0.75
 F1 Score: 0.82